cztomczak/cefpython/docs/Build-instructions.md

 ## Build using prebuilt CEF binaries and libraries

+When cloning repository you should checkout a stable branch which are named "cefpythonXX" where XX is Chromium version number.

-1) Clone cefpython and create a build/ directory and enter it:
+1) Clone cefpython, checkout for example "cefpython57" branch that includes Chromium v57, then create a build/ directory and enter it:
 ```
 git clone https://github.com/cztomczak/cefpython.git
 cd cefpython/
+git checkout cefpython57
 mkdir build/
 cd build/
 ```

 2) Download binaries and libraries from
    [GH releases](https://github.com/cztomczak/cefpython/tags)
-   tagged eg. 'v55-upstream' when building v55.
+   tagged eg. 'v57-upstream' when building v57.
 The version of the binaries must match exactly the CEF version from the "cefpython/src/version/" directory (look for CEF_VERSION constant in .h file).